DriftCascade/DriftCascade-Site/site/content/blog/initializing-launching-drift-cascade.md

 ### A Brief History

 My initial foray into game development began over a decade ago, in **2014**, with *CityWar*.
 That project served as my long-running learning platform for understanding core game systems and the Unity game engine.
 Developed following the conclusion of my Computer Science degree and a couple years of professional programming under my belt.
-While ambition was high, the project was never intended to be completed, and scope a word in my vocabulary.
-The current public alpha was a push to wrap things into a playable state as I decide to peruse creating a game intended for release from the beginning.
+While ambition was high, the project was never intended to be completed, and scope wasn't even a word in my vocabulary.
+The current public alpha was a push to wrap things into a playable state as I decide to pursue creating a game intended for release from the start.

 The pivot to **Salvage Wars** represents a shift in strategy: taking the deep mechanical knowledge gained from *CityWar* and applying it to a much tighter, narrower design concept optimized for focused development and release.